 - Asking the other driver questions to try to determine whether they made a mistake as well

-You should stay polite but keep communications to a minimum and simply determine whether anyone is hurt and provide the basic information the driver needs from you.
-Then wait calmly until medical personnel and the police arrive.
-Even if the other driver is acting aggressive, you should never be aggressive or defensive in return.
+Stay polite, but keep communications to a minimum.
+Determine whether anyone is hurt and provide the basic information the driver needs from you, then wait calmly until medical personnel and police arrive.
+Even if the other driver is acting aggressively, you should never be aggressive or defensive in return.

 When the police arrive, stay courteous and give them a basic statement regarding how the accident happened.
 One of their jobs at the accident scene is to file a police report.
 To do this, they will ask you questions and examine the damage to your vehicles.
 While you can say that your car collided with the other car, never add details such as “I was distracted and hit the car.”
-Still, you should avoid admitting why you think you were at fault, since anything you say will be used against you later.
+Avoid admitting why you think you were at fault, since anything you say will be used against you later.

-- Collect names and contact information for everyone involved in the accident
+- Collect names and contact information from everyone involved in the accident

-- Collect names and contact information for any witnesses and ask if anyone captured the crash on their phone
+- Collect names and contact information from any witnesses and ask if anyone captured evidence of the crash on their phone

 - Use your smartphone to take pictures of the scene, including all vehicles and damage, debris, road conditions, and other environmental factors

-After your injuries are stable, it’s important to notify your insurance company about what happened.
-This is not always a pleasant call to make, but it is a necessary one.
+After you’re stable, it’s important to notify your insurance company of what has happened.
+We know you’re not looking forward to making this call, but it’s necessary.
 Don’t make any official statements about how the accident happened, but do let them know that an accident occurred.

-Then, you should contact an experienced car accident lawyer.
-If a crash was your fault, why would need a lawyer?
-Many people ask this question because they don’t know how a lawyer can help them if they were to blame.
+Next, contact an experienced car accident lawyer.
+If a crash was your fault, why would you need a lawyer?
+Many people ask this question because they don’t know how a lawyer can help them if they are to blame.
 However, you would be surprised at the many benefits of having a lawyer evaluate your situation and your options.
 Knowledge is power, and you shouldn’t have to cope with this problem alone!

 What if You Were Only Partially at Fault?

-One reason you should always discuss your accident with a lawyer is that they can advise you whether you might still have a chance at financial recovery.
-A law firm can do more than that; they can conduct a professional investigation and review all relevant evidence to determine whether you can prove the other driver was also partially liable.
+What’s the number one reason you should always discuss your accident with a lawyer in-depth?
+They can let you know if you have a chance at financial recovery.
+In fact, a law firm can do more than that; they can conduct a professional investigation and review all relevant evidence to determine liability.

 Pure Contributory Negligence – This is the harshest of the rules.
-States that follow this rule bar someone from recovering any compensation if they were even one percent at fault for the crash.
-This means that if both parties contributed to a car accident in any way, neither party can recover from the other.
-States that follow this rule include:
+States that follow the pure contributory negligence rule prohibit someone from recovering any compensation if they were even 1% at fault for the crash.
+This means that if both parties contributed to a car accident in any way, neither party can recover compensation from the other.

 - District of Columbia